Alcohol and the Kindling Effect

 As an alcoholic consistently abuses alcohol, the body develops an increasing dependence on the substance.
 This means that, with time, the body cannot function optimally without its usual fix of alcohol.
 After a period of time, the amount of alcohol needed for the body to function increases because the body develops tolerance to the alcohol.
 This causes the alcoholic to increase the dose to experience the same effects as previously.

-The effect of this is that every time an alcoholic abstains from alcohol- for any amount of time- the body has to adjust to surviving without the substance in the body.
-The way it works is that the flood of GABA neurons in the brain that are activated when alcohol is consumed becomes sensitive when the alcoholic abstains from drinking.
+The impact of this is that every time an alcoholic abstains from alcohol, the body has to adjust to surviving without the substance present in the body.
+The flood of GABA neurons in the brain that are activated when alcohol is consumed becomes sensitive when the alcoholic abstains from drinking.

-When the alcoholic then drinks again, the neurotransmitters are suddenly bombarded again, causing a stark imbalance in the brain and body.
-Every time the stop and start of neurons in the brain occurs (due to sobriety and relapse), the toll is worse on the brain and body, eventually leading to the kindling effect.
+When the alcoholic then relapses and drinks, the neurotransmitters are suddenly bombarded again, causing a stark imbalance in the brain and body.
+Every time the stop and start of neurons in the brain occurs (due to sobriety and relapse), the toll is worse on the brain and body, eventually leading to the kindling effect of alcohol.

-Who is At Risk of The Alcohol Kindling Effect?
+Who Is At Risk of the Alcoholic Kindling Effect?

 It’s important to mention that not every alcoholic with a history of several relapses will experience the kindling effect.
-Alcohol, like any other substance, has a different effect on every person, so although recovered alcoholics who have relapsed multiple times are at risk, not every case will experience the kindling effect during alcohol withdrawal.
+Alcohol, like any other substance, has a different effect on every person, so although recovered alcoholics who have relapsed multiple times are at risk, not every case will experience the alcohol withdrawal kindling effect.

-Withdrawal effects can start just 6 hours after the last drink.
-Although early withdrawal symptoms aren’t too severe, some people find them too difficult to handle, prompting them to drink again to relieve themselves of the discomfort.
+Kindling effects can start after only one or two relapses.
+Although early alcohol withdrawal symptoms aren’t too severe, some people find them too difficult to handle, prompting them to drink again to relieve themselves of the discomfort.

 • Headache